operator-framework/operator-sdk-samples/helm/README.md

 cd operator-sdk-samples/helm/memcached-operator
 ```

+### Install dependencies

+As this example uses a `ServiceMonitor`, please follow [this][prometheus_install] guide to install Prometheus Operator into the cluster prior to deployment.

 ### Build the operator image

 Build the Memcached operator image and push it to a public registry, such as quay.io: